BuaichiZY/mc_bowser/README_EN.md

 - `mc_bowser-xxx.jar`: Standard version.
 Suitable for players whose dependency mod **Rinku** can correctly download its JCEF runtime (requires a stable connection to GitHub for downloads).

-- `mc_bowser-xxx-offline.jar`: Includes the JCEF runtime package.
-You still need to install the dependency mod **Rinku**, but Rinku no longer needs to download JCEF online.
-Recommended for players with limited or unstable network access.
-The bundled archive will be verified using SHA-256 checksums and Rinku's complete file manifest before use.
+- `mc_bowser-xxx-offline.jar`: This version bundles the JCEF runtime.
+The Rinku dependency is still required, but it will no longer need to download JCEF from the internet.
+This version is intended for players with restricted network access or unstable connections.
+The embedded package is verified with SHA-256 checksums and Rinku's complete file manifest before being used.
+After the first successful launch, the offline version will extract the JCEF runtime into the game directory for future use.
+When updating, you can simply remove the offline version and install the new standard jar version instead.
+The previously generated JCEF cache will remain available and continue to be used, helping reduce unnecessary storage consumption.

 - For server installations, only the standard jar version is required on the server, and the Rinku dependency is not needed.
 Clients must still install the mod as described above.